(Charcot Joints; Charcot's Joints; Neuropathic Arthropathy)

 Different joints are affected by different underlying disorders.
 For example, complications of untreated syphilis affect the knee and hip, and diabetes mellitus affects the foot and ankle.
 Syringomyelia commonly affects the spine and upper limb joints, especially the elbow and shoulder.

-People may develop arthritis that is caused by bacteria (see Infectious Arthritis) and may or may not have the fever or general feeling of illness (malaise) that typically occurs with infectious arthritis.
+People rarely develop a second arthritis that is caused by bacteria (see Infectious Arthritis) and may or may not have the fever or general feeling of illness (malaise) that typically occurs with infectious arthritis.
 Infectious arthritis is particularly likely in people with diabetes.

 Structures such as blood vessels, nerves, and the spinal cord can become compressed because of bony overgrowth.